VillagerUnknown/VillagerCoin/README.md

 * emeraldDropChance - Chance that Emerald coins will drop on mob death or loot table generation.
 * netheriteDropChance - Chance that Netherite coins will drop on mob death or loot table generation.

+_Effect Coins_

+* inventoryEffectChancePerTick - Chance per tick that a coin with an effect will apply the effect.

 _Loot Tables_

 * addCoinsToStructureLootTables - Adds Coins to Structure loot tables.
 (Default: true)